-At its opening in 1929, ULO was a research institute, but after the second
+At its opening in 1929, the Observatory was principally a research

 world war practical astronomical teaching at UCL was moved from Gower Street